 But, the words “Arturo’s Mom died” turns the hubbub volume to OFF.
 There was a complete absence of noise like the one that descended right after I knocked the Lladro statue onto the tiled kitchen floor.
 The twins poke their heads out from under the benches and peer at me with hollow eyes.

 Last year, adds Oliver.
 Cancer.

 Mimi says, That is very sad.

-It didn’t, says Olivia.
-She makes a zero with her fingers.
+Nothing happened, says Oliver.
+He makes a zero with his fingers.
 Nada.

-Mimi says, Why, he’s trying to hear you better.
+Why, Mimi leans in, He’s trying to hear you better.

-Olivia sniffs.
-I thought he was covering his ears.
+Oliver sniffs.
+I thought he was covering his ears!

-Well, says Mimi.
-That’s a start!
+Well, says Pop.
 If he listens, then he’ll think.
+He leans down to pull the twins out from under the bench.
 If he thinks, at some point he’s just going to have to let his thoughts out.

 I disagree, says Mimi.
-I think you and Olivia SHOULD read those books.
-She gets up from the nook to start supper.
-I know a little about this.
 I think stories with mothers in them will get him to talk.
+She speaks softly too.

 Or cry, I say.